RemoteTechnologiesGroup/RemoteTech/guide/index.md

 #####Attitude Control

-Pointing a ship with several minutes of lag is nearly impossible, so the computer can be programmed to hold a particular position.
-Choosing any attitude will immediately override the previous attitude command.
-The path the ship takes in pointing toward a new position can be very roundabout, so be sure to allow plenty of time to turn the ship before a burn.
+Pointing a ship manually with several minutes of lag is nearly impossible, so the computer can be programmed to hold a particular position.
+Choosing any attitude will override the previous attitude command.
+The path the ship takes in pointing toward a new position can be very roundabout, so be sure to allow plenty of time to turn the ship.

 ![IMAGE: layout of the attitude controls](flightcomputer_att.png)

-There are six basic positions:
+There are six basic directions:

 GRD+
 :   points the ship prograde